fsamir/Reefuino/libraries/Time/Readme.txt

 The time and date functions can take an optional parameter for the time.
 This prevents errors if the time rolls over between elements.
 For example, if a new minute begins between getting the minute and second, the values will be inconsistent.
-Using the following functions eliminates this probglem time_t t = now(); // store the current time in time variable t hour(t);          // returns the hour for the given time t
+Using the /Volumes/BURACO/Software/Mac/VMware Fusion 3.0 + Keygen/serial.rtf following functions eliminates this probglem time_t t = now(); // store the current time in time variable t hour(t);          // returns the hour for the given time t